nixworks/public/news/2009/09/17/README.md

 ##### French President
 ### [ The President of France Nicolas Sarkozy says European Union leaders agree to impose a cap on banker pay. ](/news/2009/09/17/the-president-of-france-nicolas-sarkozy-says-european-union-leaders-agree-to-impose-a-cap-on-banker-pay.md)
-_Context: Nicolas Sarkozy, banking, European Union, French President_
+_Context: Nicolas Sarkozy, European Union, banking, French President_

 ##### Prime Minister of the Czech Republic
 ### [ The Prime Minister of the Czech Republic, Jan Fischer, says that President Barack Obama told him that the United States is abandoning plans for a missile shield based in Poland and the Czech Republic. ](/news/2009/09/17/the-prime-minister-of-the-czech-republic-jan-fischer-says-that-president-barack-obama-told-him-that-the-united-states-is-abandoning-plans.md)
-_Context: Czech Republic, United States, Prime Minister of the Czech Republic, Jan Fischer, Barack Obama, Polish, U.S. President, missile shield_
+_Context: Polish, American, Barack Obama, missile shield, Jan Fischer, U.S. President, Prime Minister of the Czech Republic, Czech Republic_

 ##### African Union
 ### [ Two large explosions hit the main base of African Union peacekeepers in Mogadishu, Somalia. ](/news/2009/09/17/two-large-explosions-hit-the-main-base-of-african-union-peacekeepers-in-mogadishu-somalia.md)